 The Discipline Committee will meet whenever there is a case to be heard.
 Actions of the committee are decided by majority vote.
-The Helms College President will designate a Chair to preside over the hearing, who will maintain an official file of the case.
+The Helms College Executive Vice President of Education will designate a Chair to preside over the hearing and maintain an official file of the case.
 The committee will be comprised of the Chair, Program Manager, Student Services Advisor and one faculty member.
 The committee may decide the following outcomes, or combination thereof, in each heard case.